-- 1. If a student must receive medication while on a school-sponsored field trip, the parent/guardian shall notify the school health assistant and the student's teacher that the student will require medication during the field trip.
-The parent/guardian shall bring to the school a separate single dose field trip supply of medications, in an original pharmacy-labeled container prepared by a pharmacist for the scheduled field trip.
-These medications should not come from the individual student's supply held at school. - 2.
-If a Qualified Student's Written Treatment Plan requires administration of Medical Cannabis on in-state field trips or school sponsored-events, the Qualified Student's Primary Caregiver must transport and administer such Medical Cannabis.
+- 1. If a student must receive medication while on a school-sponsored field trip, the parent/guardian shall notify the school Nurse, Health Assistant, or trained staff member and the student's teacher that the student will require medication during the field trip. - 2.
+If a Qualified Student's Provider Order and Medication Authorization Form requires administration of Medical Cannabis on in-state field trips or school sponsored-events, the Qualified Student's Primary Caregiver must transport and administer such Medical Cannabis.
 Such transportation and administration may not disrupt the educational environment or cause other students to be exposed to Medical Cannabis.
 No student or Primary Caregiver may possess, use, distribute, sell or be under the influence of a cannabis product in a manner that is inconsistent with the provisions of state law, school policy and school regulation.